-Earlier this year the Foundation put out the call to partners for a book drive and we were able to secure sizeable donations of children’s books from Rotary Bedfordview in Johannesburg (as part of their Bury Me in Books outreach which distributes books donated by Rotary in the US), RTT Logistics, Sanofi and Montana Health and ITEC in East London.
+The Foundation put out a call to partners for a book drive and we were able to secure sizeable donations of children’s books from Rotary Bedfordview in Johannesburg (as part of their Bury Me in Books outreach which distributes books donated by Rotary in the US), RTT Logistics, Sanofi and Montana Health and ITEC in East London.

 The Foundation would like to thank all our partners in this book drive for their generous response and donations of books in both isiXhosa and English.
 We also thank the library staff of ITEC in East London for pointing us in the right direction regarding setting up a children’s library.
 These donations will fill a sizeable gap in our children’s library and your partnership has made a dream possible.

-We plan to paint and decorate the hut with colourful murals, posters and learning materials together with floor mats for reading corners and story time areas – all aimed at providing a space for fun, learning, building literacy skills and instilling a lifelong love of reading and learning.
+The hut is decorated with colourful posters and learning materials together with floor mats for reading corners and story time areas – all aimed at providing a space for fun, learning, building literacy skills and instilling a lifelong love of reading and learning.